-Durham School Dubai, which opened in August 2022 in Dubai Investments Park, is the third international school to be operated directly by UK-based Durham School.
+Durham School Dubai, which opened in August 2022 in Dubai Investments Park, adjacent to the Green Community, is the third international school to be operated directly by UK-based Durham School.

-The Durham School Dubai branch opened in August 2022 on an established school site (previously occupied by the British Columbia Canadian School which opened in 2017, but closed at the end of only its second year of operation) in Dubai Investments Park.
-The school is accessible with ease from communities such as Arabian Ranches, Damac Hills, Jumeirah Golf Estates, Jumeirah Village Circle, the Green Community, Motor City and Dubai Sports City.
+The Durham School Dubai branch opened in August 2022 on an established school site (previously occupied by the British Columbia Canadian School which opened in 2017, but closed at the end of only its second year of operation) in Dubai Investments Park, adjoining the Green Community.
+The school is accessible with ease from communities such as Arabian Ranches, Damac Hills, Jumeirah Golf Estates, Jumeirah Village Circle, Motor City and Dubai Sports City.

 Durham School Dubai is the third school to join the expanding international portfolio of the original school and follows the opening of Durham International School, Nairobi in January 2021 (open from Nursery to Year 2) and Durham School for Girls, Doha (open from FS to Sixth Form) in September 2019.

 Whilst there is no intention to "lift" Durham School out of the UK and place it in Dubai, there will be strong linkages between the two organisations.
 Both schools will share a similar ethos, and the English National Curriculum will be delivered as the basis of the education, in line with the UK’s Department of Education requirements.
 But there will also be differences, taking into account local requirements.